contao/docs-archive/manual/en/08-Extension-Repository.md

 ## Adding files from a GitHub repository

 The files can also be imported from a GitHub repository.
 It is required that the release is tagged and that the tag has been pushed to the central GitHub repository.
-In the extension settings, you have to enter the HTTP URL of the GitHub repository.
+In the extension settings, you have to enter the HTTPS URL of the GitHub repository.

 ![](https://raw.github.com/contao/docs/3.0/manual/en/images/github-import.jpg)